What affects cost planning for moves in Edinburgh

 Stairs increase handling time per item and can require an extra mover for safety.
-Permit zones and controlled streets create walking distance or waiting for spaces, while managed buildings often require lift bookings or security check-ins that compress loading into fixed windows.
+Permit zones and controlled streets create walking distance or waiting for spaces, while managed buildings often require lift bookings or security sign-ins that compress loading into fixed windows.
 Traffic timing around commuter peaks and school-run periods reduces route predictability and can delay arrival or departure.
+A big part of that sits in how route planning affects Edinburgh moves.
+Scheduling pressure becomes clearer in Edinburgh demand patterns at different times.
+Similar time pressure also shows up in man and van services in Morningside.

 Cost driverWhat changes the timeWhy it affects total cost